 - Use of visual occluder (Complexity of array)

-- Extra time to look at materials (Latency)
+- Extra time to look at or explore materials (Latency)

 - Allow for close range examination of materials (Complexity of array)